hardingprofessional/cachefunctions/README.md

 # Why use this package

-Python's built in caches don't save to disk!
+Python's built in caches don't save to disk.
 You can speed up a single run of your script, but you cannot save that cache and use it to accelerate a subsequent run of the same script.

 This package gives you the ability to create a cache file and save to it to disk, which may accelerate subsequent runs of your script.